Tamil Nadu Government Multi Super Speciality Hospital: Cost and revisions

-The Design
+Design

 The complex is designed by German-based architect company GMP, a united venture of Meinhard von Gerkan and Volkwin Marg based at Berlin.
 Archivista Engineering Projects Pvt Ltd their Indian Partner carried out Detailed design engineering works.
 The construction of the new assembly was entrusted to East Coast Constructions and Industries Limited.

 With its highly visible dome measuring 30 m tall and 45 m in diameter, the complex has four circular courtyards, and the design echoes the structural features of Dravidian temple complexes in south India.
 The dome is modelled on the Draupadi Ratha at Mamallapuram and resembles the top of a Tamil temple car.
 The complex has two blocks — Block A and Block B. The seven-storey Block A houses the hospital.
 A baffle wall is constructed in three layers and is being erected in a circular structure at a height of 100 ft.

 Work on the construction of the seven-storey Block B started in December 2009 at an initial cost estimate of ₹ 2,795.6 million.
 Initially expected to be completed in 18 months, the construction work is still ongoing, and will house the medical college.

 The plinth area of Block A is 930,297 sq. ft.
 (86,460 sq. m), while that of Block B is 743,900 sq. ft.
 The dome is cast in stone and closed with glass and will function as the principal iconic element.
 A park was initially created on the 5th floor of the Secretariat complex where the upper house was to be situated.